kzwkt/Blogit/README.md

 # Nokat
-Manage And Store All Tips &amp; Tricks that i'v learned from the internet.
+Manage And Store All Tips &amp; Tricks, config files and toturials.